 Choosing the right colors in acrylic pouring is one of the most essential steps which will determine whether a painting is satisfying and beautiful to look at, or dark and messy.

-Sometimes, beginner acrylic pour artists want to give up and they will try time and time again and be left wondering –
+Sometimes, beginner acrylic pour artists want to give up because they feel like they are wasting paint time and time again and left wondering –

-Why don’t my art creations look like the ones I see on social media?
+Why don’t my art creations look like the ones I see on Facebook and Instagram?

-There are some very simple reasons why, and easy ways that you can improve your pours immediately which we will teach you in this article.
+There are some very simple reasons why, and easy ways that you can improve your pours immediately!
+Which I will teach you in this article.

-With a lot of practice and trial and error, we have figured out the reasons why this happens, and the absolute BEST color combinations for acrylic pouring.
+With lots of practice and trial and error, I have figured out the reasons why this happens, and the absolute BEST color combinations for acrylic pouring.

 Let’s get into it!

-It’s important to note that, not all colors work together in fact some react negatively with others which we will explain to you shortly.
+It’s important to note that, not all colors work when mixed together in fact some colors will mix negatively with others, and I’ll explain to you shortly why that is.

 The colors you choose to pour with, will not only affect how the paint interacts but also determine your amount of cells and the overall outcome of the art piece.